DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 certain criteria such as ethnicity, religion, sociocultural status, and socioeconomic background.

-Likewise, on the Internet, relationships are liberalized.
+Likewise, on the internet, relationships are liberalized.
 We see all major principles of economic markets: an abundance of offers, rationalization of the search for love, selective targeting, the ability to choose from many offers, and the standardization of ‘products.’